-Our Photography program empowers you through the development of self discipline, cultural awareness, personal voice and professional practice.
-The B.F.A. degree focuses on a wide variety of photographic practices including:
+Our Photography program empowers you through the development of self-discipline, cultural awareness, personal voice and professional practice.
+The B.F.A. degree focuses on a wide variety of photographic practices, including:

 The College of Visual Arts and Design is one of the nationís most comprehensive visual arts schools and one of the best in the Southwest.
 Itís accredited by the National Association of Schools of Art and Design (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).

 This means our college meets or exceeds high standards of academic excellence.
-Our collegeís resources include large format digital printers, state-of-the-art computer labs, a lighting studio as well as black-and-white, color and alternative processes wet labs.
+Our collegeís resources include large format digital printers, state-of-the-art computer labs, a lighting studio and black-and-white, color and alternative processes wet labs.

 As a Photography major, your course work gives you the conceptual and technical skills necessary to excel as an artist.
 The course work focuses on:

-Our Career Center, Internships and Cooperative Education office, and professional academic advisors are among the many valuable resources that are available to you at UNT.
-The Career Center and the Internships and Cooperative Education office can provide advice about future employment opportunities as well as getting hands-on experience in your major.
+Our Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
+The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at http://www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.

-If youíre attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits.
+If youíre attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-More than 3,500 students transfer to UNT.
+Each year, 3,800 students transfer to UNT.